-In accordance with the City of Commerce Municipal Code, Section 2.04.110, which defines the authority and power in the organization, the goal of enforcement of this policy is corrective, rather than punitive, and a progressive approach to curing violations shall be employed, beginning with informal methods and proceeding to more formal methods as necessary in order to ensure a fluid and effective system of communication, performance and accountability.
-Employees and officials at all levels of the City are to follow the chain of command as set out in this policy.
+In accordance with the City of Commerce Municipal Code, Section 2.04.110, which defines the authority and power in the organization, the goal of enforcement of this policy is corrective, rather than punitive, and a progressive approach to curing violations shall be employed, beginning with informal methods and proceeding to more formal methods as necessary to ensure a fluid and effective system of communication.
+Employees and officials at all levels of the City are to follow the chain of command set out in this policy.